terratags/terratags/README.md

 - Validates tags on Terraform resources and modules
 - Supports both direct resource blocks and module blocks
 - Configurable required tags via JSON or YAML configuration
-- Works with AWS, Azure, and GCP resources
+- Works with AWS and AWSCC resources
 - Can be integrated into CI/CD pipelines
+- Comprehensive list of taggable resources

 ## Installation